diggitydug/overlanderspi-linuxapp/README.md

 Repository for the linux app of the Overlanders Pi Project

 # Configuring the Dev Environment
-Note: The environment requires python 3.8
+Note: Development has been set up in Ubuntu 20.04 with Python 3.8 Linux environment recommended for development due to requirements

 To install dev dependencies run the command
 `sudo apt install libgirepository1.0-dev python3-gi`